EvanDotPro/GtkGrab/README.md

 Fedora Installation
 -------------------
-*Note: This process has been tested and verified to work on Fedora 14 but it may work on earlier version.*
+*Note: This process has been tested and verified to work on Fedora 14 but it may work on earlier versions.*

     yum install scrot ImageMagick xclip